Renata1995/Rules-and-Associations-in-AGL/README.md

 1. Grammar Complexity:
     * Finite State grammar
     * Context Free Grammar
-2. Chunk Strength: For a given item, chunk strength is the averaged frequency of all bigrams and trigrams in the learning session
+2. Chunk Strength: For a given item, chunk strength is the averaged frequency of all its bigrams and trigrams in the learning session

 #### Experiment Design
 2 (Grammatical vs. Ungrammatical) x 3 (High, Medium & Low Chunk Strength) x 2 (Changed Module vs. Unchanged Module)